-- The qualified vision services provider will then submit information to DHCS describing services (vision screenings, vision exams, corrective lenses, and frames) provided for which it seeks HSI reimbursement.8 - The invoice will: - Reflect all vision screening services furnished by the qualified vision services provider for children under the age of 19. - Reflect all vision exams, corrective lenses and frames furnished to children under age 19 who were not identified through the matching process described above as being actively enrolled in Medicaid. - Apply the PHI deduction to exams and glasses; and - Identify the full payment owed to the qualified vision services provider. - DHCS will reimburse the qualified vision services provider for the total invoice amount using CHIP HSI funding for any child under the age of 19 who is uninsured.
+- The invoice will: - Reflect all vision screening services furnished by the qualified vision services provider for children under the age of 19. - Reflect all vision exams, corrective lenses and frames furnished to children under age 19 who were not identified through the matching process described above as being actively enrolled in Medicaid. - Apply the ESIPHI -deduction to exams and glasses; and - Identify the full payment owed to the qualified vision services provider. - DHCS will reimburse the qualified vision services provider for the total invoice amount using CHIP HSI funding for any child under the age of 19 whothat is uninsured.